Chaitalykundu/Web-Development/06-Angular/Theory/02-Component/01-Theory.md

 - **<u>component_name.component.ts</u>**: The typescript file where the component class is defined.
 It contains teh **logic** and properties for the component

 - **<u>component_name.spec.ts</u>**: The test file for writing unit **tests** related to this component.

 &nbsp;

-&nbsp;

-# The Updated Files

-When we generate a new component using angular CLI, it updates `app.module.ts` file automatically.

-It automatically declare the new component in the root module `app.module.ts`.

-It adds **import** statement for the component and includes it in the **declaration array**

-&nbsp;